makostadima/r-novice-intermediate-cambridge-june2015/01-rstudio-intro.md

 > #### Tip: Cancelling commands {.callout}
 >
-> If you're using R from the commandline instead of from within RStudio,
+> If you're using R from the command line instead of from within RStudio,
 > you need to use `Ctrl+C` instead of `Esc` to cancel the command.
-This
-> applies to Mac users as well!
 >
 > Cancelling a command isn't just useful for killing incomplete commands:
 > you can also use it to tell R to stop running code (for example if its